SE HABLA ESPAÑOL

 Know your equipment.

 You don’t have to be an expert on plumbing fixtures but it is important that you know how old your fixtures, pipes, and heaters are.
 If your plumbing is older than 10 years, you have to figure out whether it is more efficient to do preventive maintenance or to invest in new ones altogether.

 Keep an eye on your heater.

 Your leaking heater is as good as a dead one, so have it replaced at once before it floods your basement/garage.
 A pan underneath the heater is always a wise investment too.

 Keep an eye on your air conditioner’s condensation lines.

-Leaks in these lines that are left unattended could cause potential damage on your walls or worse, buildup of dangerous mold.
+Leaks in these lines that are left unattended could cause potential damage to your walls or, worse, the buildup of dangerous mold.